March 21, 2018 (Updated: May 4, 2023)

 Infographics are becoming increasingly popular for sharing massive collections of data in compact and highly visual ways.
 Infographics are intriguing to look at, easy to digest, and highly shareable.
 It can be ponderous to read through large amounts of facts and numbers, but translating information into a collection of charts, graphs, and other visuals can make it delightfully fascinating.
-If you’re looking for a fast way to add punch to your data, an infographic is a great way to do it.
+If you’re looking for a fast way to add punch to your data, understanding how to make infographics is a great way to do it.

 Infographics are so popular now that they’re part of nearly every well-cultivated content mix.
 If you’re ready to jump on the bandwagon and add your own pieces to the mix, you can get started in just a few steps.
-Read on to learn everything you need to know about how to make organized, informative, and engaging infographics.
+Read on to learn everything you need to know about how to make infographics organized, informative, and engaging.

 Image via Flickr by Kennisland

 The first step in any type of content creation is defining the audience you’re creating that content for.
 Who are you hoping to engage with this piece?
 An infographic aimed toward young single men will look very different from one catering to working moms or empty-nesters.
 Build a comprehensive persona for everyone in your target audience so you can develop content with those key individuals in mind.

 Understanding who you’re developing your infographic for will not only help with ideation but will also be useful when it’s time to choose the appropriate visualizations.
 A younger audience will have a stronger connection with pop culture references, while an older target might enjoy retro references that hearken back to their youth.